mukeenanyafiq/cms_sekolahku_api/README.md

 # Contribute
 This module is not complete yet.
 There are still hopefully more information to acquire that haven't been implemented in this API.

-Most of the information that could be acquired were completely private and couldn't be acquired, and making it public from the school's organization will help this module grows bigger.
+Most of the information were completely private and couldn't be acquired, and making it public from the school's organization will help this module grows bigger.
 Alternative way: making an algorithm.

 However, with your help, it would be a lot faster to complete this project!